DusDus3428/CPP_CurrCalc/documentation/README.md

 ![CurrCalc Activity Diagram for getCurrencySelection](./images/diagrams/06_CurrCalc_ActivityDiagram_getCurrencySelection.png "CurrCalc Activity Diagram for getCurrencySelection")

+The diagram for getCurrencySelection() describes the process in which a user selects a currency.
+It is referenced in the Convert Currency activity.<br/>
+The flow starts with the ```currencyList``` parameter being passed into the activity by the parent activity.
+This list is used to print the currencies in a numbered fashion for the user's convenience.<br/>
+The user is then prompted to select a currency by typing in its number.
+The selection is stored in ```selectedIndex```.<br/>
+If selectedIndex is not on the printed list the user is prompted again to select a currency from the list.
+If selectedIndex is on the list, it is used to get the currency from the list at that specific index which is then stored in ```selectedCurrency```.<br/>
+The selectedCurrency is then returned to the parent activity.

 ## convertAmount

 ![CurrCalc Activity Diagram for convertAmount](./images/diagrams/07_CurrCalc_ActivityDiagram_convertAmount.png "CurrCalc Activity Diagram for convertAmount")

+The convertAmount() diagram describes the actual currency conversion process.
+It is also referenced in the Convert Currency activity.<br/>
+The flow starts with the three parameters ```conversionAmount```, ```initialCurrency```, and ```targetCurrency``` being passed into the activity by the parent activity.<br/>
+After this, the conversion approach is determined.
+Since this activity is part of the ```CurrencyDetails``` class, it can access the ```m_baseCurrency``` property which represents the default currency.
+This is crucial because the flow depends on the API's default currency (currently EUR).
+Since a conversion can take place from any available currency three possible approaches must be considered.<br/>
+Option 1: initialCurrency is equal to m_baseCurrency.
+Since the exchange rates are based on the default currency, conversionAmount must simply be multiplied by the exchange rate for targetCurrency.<br/>
+Option 2: targetCurrency is equal to m_baseCurrency.
+In this case conversionAmount must be divided by the exchange rate for initialCurrency.<br/>
+Option 3: neither initialCurrency nor targetCurrency are equal to m_baseCurrency.
+In this case two steps are required.
+First, conversionAmount is converted to m_baseCurrency by dividing it by the exchange rate for initialCurrency.
+This is stored in ```defaultCurrencyAmount```.
+Second, defaultCurrencyAmount is converted to targetCurrency by multiplying it with the exchange rate for targetCurrency.<br/>
+In all of the above cases the result is stored in ```convertedAmount``` which is then returned to the parent activity.